eoscostarica/sample-nodeos-configs/producer-node-lab.md

 - Create a `config.ini` file.
 - Configure the producer node.

-The more advanced user will likely have need to modify the configuration. `nodeos` uses a custom configuration folder that the location is determined by your system.
+The more advanced user will likely need to modify the configuration. `nodeos` uses a custom configuration folder where the location is determined by your system.

-> You can override this is you set a config dir using the `--config-dir` flag followed by the folder dir.
+> You can override this if you set a config dir using the `--config-dir` flag followed by the folder dir.

+The default path for the nodeos configuration files are:
 * Mac OS: `~/Library/Application\ Support/eosio/nodeos/config`
 * Linux: `~/.local/share/eosio/nodeos/config`

-The build seeds this folder with a default `config.ini` file.
 A configuration folder can be specified using the `--config-dir` command line argument to `nodeos`.
 If you use this option, you will need to manually copy a `config.ini` file to your custom config folder path.

-`nodeos` will need a properly configured `config.ini` file in order to do meaningful work.
-On startup, `nodeos` looks in the config folder for `config.ini`.
-If one is not found, a default `config.ini` file is created.

 If you do not already have a `config.ini` file ready to use, run `nodeos` and then close it immediately with <kbd>Ctrl-C</kbd>.
 A default configuration (`config.ini`) will have been created in the config folder.
 Edit the `config.ini` file, adding/updating the following settings to the defaults already in place: